SalomePlatform/yacs/doc/principes.rst

 A port corresponds to a result to be stored in an associated study.
 The result has a name (the port name), a type (the port type), and a reference that gives the entry into the study.
 This reference is either a SALOME Entry (for example 0:1:1:2) or a path in the SALOME study tree (for example, /Geometry/box_1).

 The associated study may be saved in a file at the end of the calculation.

+To create this type of node:

+- from the GUI, see :ref:`studyout_node`
+- in a XML file, see :ref:`xml_studyout`
+- from python interface, see :ref:`py_studyout`

 Connections
 -----------------